iomad/iomad/admin/tool/iomadsite/README.md

   <img src="https://avatars.githubusercontent.com/u/5493428?v=4" alt="The IOMAD Logo">
 </a></p>

-The IOMAD admin tool IOMAD merge is a clone of the tool_merge plugin developed and maintained by Nocolas Dunand.
-This version is tenant aware.
+The IOMAD site admin tool plugin allows site administrators to generate test IOMAD company data.

 This plugin is part of the IOMAD suite of plugins.
 It must be installed with all other plugins from the suite and the core code patch must also be applied in order for these to work.

 ## Installing via uploaded ZIP file ##